amazon-archives/serverless-retail-workshop/docs/exercise_5.rst

 Amazon SQS.
 There's no validation here, it could easily be improved with some order validation before sending on.

 We then return the message ID back to the client.

-This is, obviously, a slight difference to the existing API and the client would normally need to be updated to cope with this.
+..
+Note:: This is, obviously, a slight difference to the existing API and
+          the client would normally need to be updated to cope with this.

 **The receiver from the Queue**